Tracey Wickham: Swimming career

 Wickham began swimming at the age of eight at John Rigby's pool in Brisbane and mastered her technique under the guidance of Peter Diamond.
 At the age of thirteen, she was selected to be on the Australian team for the 1976 Montreal Olympic Games but failed to reach the finals at that meet.

 In 1977, Wickham's family moved to California, where she trained for six months with coaching legend Mark Schubert.
 She returned to Brisbane at the end of 1977 and she came under the guidance of coach Bill Sweetenham at the Commercial Swimming Club.
 On 8 February 1978, Wickham broke her first world record, the 1500 m freestyle, in a solo swim at the Fortitude Valley Pool in Brisbane, clocking 16:14.93.

 At the 1978 Commonwealth Games in Edmonton, Alberta, Canada, Wickham won both the 400 m and 800 m freestyle.
 That same year, she set world records in both events, and won both the 400 m and 800 m freestyle at the 1978 Berlin World Championships, setting a world 400 m record of 4.06.28, which stood as the Championship record until 2007.
 Both world records stood until 1987, long after her retirement.

 In 1980, Australia decided against an official boycott of the 1980 Summer Olympics.
 A number of Australian athletes elected to boycott the Games personally.
 Wickham maintains that she withdrew from the team because of illness, as she was suffering glandular fever at the time, not because of the boycott.
 The 800 m freestyle was won by fellow Australian Michelle Ford at that meet.

 Wickham retired at the end of 1979 due to financial problems.
 The policy of amateurism was upheld by the Amateur Swimming Union of Australia during this period, meaning Wickham could neither earn money from the sport nor receive any prizes.

 Wickham returned to swimming in the early 1980s under coach Laurie Lawrence.
 She won gold in the 400 m and 800 m freestyle at the 1982 Commonwealth Games, where she took the Athletes Oath at the Opening Ceremony.
 Her gold medal for the 400 m was presented to her by Queen Elizabeth II and Wickham retired from swimming immediately afterwards.

-Following the birth of her daughter, Wickham dived back into the water in May 1990, again with Lawrence as her coach, that year completing the 7.6 km open water race from Magnetic Island to Townsville, placing first in the female division.
+Wickham returned to competitive swimming again in May 1990, following the birth of her daughter, with Lawrence again as her coach.
+That year she was first woman in the 7.6 km open water race from Magnetic Island to Townsville.
 She also won the female division of the Lake Trasimeno 20 km marathon race.
 She retired for good following the birth of her son in January 1992.